 Be a part of keeping local government accessible to the community!
-The Missoula City Council is seeking applications from volunteers to serve on the Missoula Civic Television Advisory Commission (MCTAC).
-There is one position open for City residents.
+Mayor John Engen is seeking a volunteer applicant to serve on the Missoula Civic Television Advisory Commission (MCTAC).
+Qualifications include being a city resident.

 MCTAC members play an important role in helping Missoula residents find out what is going on in local government.
-Each year, the City contracts with Missoula Community Access Television (MCAT) for 1,400 hours of civic programming, from City Council meetings to feature programs on City projects and programs, broadcast on Spectrum cable channel 189 and 190.
-MCTAC advises and guides MCAT staff on that civic programming.
+Each year, the city contracts with Missoula Community Access Television (MCAT) for 1,400 hours of civic programming, from city council meetings to feature programs on city projects and programs, broadcast on Spectrum cable channel 189 and 190.
+MCTAC advises and guides MCAT staff on civic programming.
 Joel Baird, general manager at MCAT encourages citizens to apply, saying, "There are over 16,000 households keyed in to civic channel 190, one of the most watched civic channels in the nation.
 Come join our team and help direct us to new heights!"

 Commission members serve for three years and meet monthly through Zoom Webinars.
 Applicants applying for the commission may interview with Mayor Engen.

 Please submit your application to the Mayor's Office by Friday, November 27, 2020 at 5:00 pm.
 If you have any questions, please contact Heidi Bakula in the Mayor's Office at 552-6001 or firstname.lastname@example.org.